 And as for Lisa and Platinum Bow, who she decided to buy out from her investors in episode 1613, during Heartland season 16 episode 15, we also found out that Lisa’s finally signed all the papers at the bank.
 Meaning, that once that’s done she will own Platinum Bow outright and will be rid of all the stress that her investors cause her.

 So, how did you like this season?
 Did you enjoy it (if you’ve seen it)?
 Let me know in the comments below!

 I think that season 16 was a really interesting one, filled with unexpected storylines, old characters coming for a visit, and new characters being introduced.
 And after this season I have a feeling that the only direction for this show to go is up.

-READ NEXT: Heartland Renewed for Season 17
+READ NEXT: Everything We Know About Heartland Season 17

 Will that actually end up happening?

 We will have to wait for official word from CBC about whether the show is renewed or not first (I will definitely shout it from the rooftops here on the blog and on social media if/when that happens).